Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

 #### New and changed features

 - DALi (3D UI Toolkit)
-  - All API set of DALi has been deprecated.
-NUI (DALi C# layer) replaces DALi API set.
+  - API set of DALi has been deprecated.
+DALi API set has been replaced with NUI (DALi C# layer).
 - NUI
   - Common
     - Throwing an exception has been added when some methods are used in worker threads.